abel-bezabih/auto-annotated-portfolio/content/pages/projects/project-three.md

   Daycare is a cross-platform mobile app built with Flutter, JavaScript, and Firebase.
 It streamlines daycare management with features like real-time updates, parent-teacher communication, and attendance tracking.
 The app enhances user engagement and simplifies administrative tasks.
+Cool right :)
 featuredImage:
   type: ImageBlock
   url: /images/bg3.jpg